August 14, 2011

-The picture of Jesus welcoming little children is familiar to many, but this story is much more than an example of Jesus' kindness.
-Alistair Begg teaches us an important lesson about the kingdom of God: it belongs to the weak, helpless, and unimportant.
-Salvation cannot be earned by our status or good works, but must be received like a child receives an undeserved gift.
+The picture of Jesus welcoming little children is familiar to many.
+But this moment from the Gospels is much more than an example of Jesus’ kindness.
+As Alistair Begg notes, it teaches us an important lesson about the kingdom of God: it belongs to the weak, helpless, and unimportant.
+Salvation cannot be earned by our status or good works but must be received as a child receives an undeserved gift.

 I invite you to turn with me to the Gospel of Mark 10:13.
 Mark 10:13:

 “People were bringing little children to Jesus to have him touch them, but the disciples rebuked them.
 When Jesus saw this, he was indignant.
 He said to them, ‘Let the little children come to me, and do not hinder them, for the kingdom of God belongs to such as these.
 I tell you the truth, anyone who will not receive the kingdom of God like a little child will never enter it.’
 And he took the children in his arms, put his hands on them and blessed them.”